Chart Color Schemes

 Mordialloc displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In Mordialloc, as per the latest Census evaluation, 39.8% of dwellings were houses while 60.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-In contrast, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
+The latest Census evaluation of Mordialloc's dwelling structure showed 39.8% houses and 60.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Mordialloc stood at 28.4%, with mortgaged dwellings at 41.3% and rented ones at 30.2%.
-The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
-The median weekly rent in Mordialloc was $400, compared to $390 in Melbourne metro.
-Nationally, Mordialloc's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $2,000.
+Median weekly rent in Mordialloc was $400, slightly above Melbourne metro's $390.
+Nationally, Mordialloc's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing